ANA-POTJE/ML_Model_for_Movie_Review_Sentiment_Analysis/RESULTS_for_ML_Model_for_Movie_Review_Sentiment_Analysis.md

-The model was trained in 80% of the data and the results found are presented below:
+The model was trained in 80% of the data.
+The predictions calculated in the TEST SET (remaining 20% of the data) presented the Accuracy Score shown below:

 1) Multinomial Naive Bayes: